calebstdenis/golang-book/README.md

 This is me taking [RZA](https://en.wikipedia.org/wiki/RZA)'s advice by cultivating novice mind.

-It's is easy and unoriginal, but hey, it's the weekend.
+It's easy and unoriginal, but hey, it's the weekend.